What Can I do with my Health Care Management and Policy Major?

-The Health Policy and Management program provides a unique opportunity for individuals interested in the strong liberal arts background for which Georgetown is renowned, combined with an equally strong focus in the area of health management and health policy.
+The health care management and policy program provides a unique opportunity for individuals interested in the strong liberal arts background for which Georgetown is renowned, combined with an equally strong focus in the area of health management and health policy.
 The program has a special relationship with MedStar Health, a leading integrated health system that provides internship opportunities for many of the students, as well as a strong research base for faculty and graduate students.
-In addition, students’ experiences are enriched by collaborative relationships that exist with other schools on campus, notably the School of the Public Policy Institute, the School of Foreign Service, and the Georgetown University Medical School.
+In addition, students’ experiences are enriched by collaborative relationships that exist with other schools on campus, notably the McCourt School of the Public Policy, the Walsh School of Foreign Service, and the Georgetown University Medical School.

 The curriculum builds on a strong liberal arts base and is organized around a framework that includes a broad overview of the components and dynamics of health systems, close examination of the organization and management of health services organizations, an analysis of the impact of policy and politics on health systems, and introduction to epidemiology and the health of populations.
 In addition, students take classes in international health, health economics, and health policy.
 The senior year includes a semester-long internship in a health services delivery organization under the preceptorship of an experienced executive, during which the student completes a project that is of value to the host organization.
 Students and graduates distinguish themselves with their in-depth understanding of all dimensions of providing quality health care.